RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 Every major computer hardware player was represented at GTC: IBM, Lenovo, Dell, HP, Cisco.
 Every major cloud player was present: Amazon, Google, Microsoft.
 Absent: Apple.
 This struck me as strange because Apple uses Nvidia GPUs in their high-end products.

-Also strange: Most users and exhibitors were running Microsoft Windows.
+Interesting note re laptop operating systems: Most attendees and exhibitors were running Microsoft Windows.
 Ubuntu Linux was the second most-dominant operating system, followed by macOS.
 Maybe my judgment is skewed because I have attended mostly web and mobile development conferences in recent years, where 95% of the attendees use macOS.
-Interesting things are happening in Redmond, Washington.
+Looks like powerful things are happening in Redmond, Washington.
 Especially in the GPU space.

 Also on display: Jetson Nano, configured as a JetBot.
 Check out the video: